 What tuition and fees will I be charged for the fall and winter terms?

 Tuition and fees are approved by the Board of Governors and are determined by the number of units enrolled in and/or full-time/part-time status.
 A detailed list of approved fees is available in the University Calendar.

-UPass and Athletics fee: Since the UPass and Athletic programs are not available for the fall 2020 term, students will not be charged the fall term UPass or Athletics fee.
+UPass and Athletics fee: Since the UPass and Athletic programs are not available for the fall 2020 term, students have not been charged the fall term UPass or Athletics fee.